Aldia

 The Forfeit are one of sin which that sentiment created.

 The weapons wielded by the Forlorn all have one thing in common: their designs include a mess of human bodies clumped together as their motif.
-Their armor likewise features masses of coalesced skeletons in varying states of hooded dress, all the cloth seemingly originating, like tentacles, from a singular hooded skeleton resembling the Forlorn.
+Their armor likewise features masses of coalesced skeletons in varying states of hooded dress, all the cloth seemingly originating — like tentacles — from a singular hooded skeleton resembling the Forlorn.
 The message is clear: Aldia had most likely consolidated a massive number of humans into a singular soul, which was then made into a phantom via the Dark’s dominion over space.
 But since these fused souls didn’t have a singular will uniting them, the consciousness for the spirit possessed no self.
 It was a blank slate at best and a hive mind at worst.
 Either way, there was no way for this psyche to identify with any of the different individuals tangled together — it was everyone, yet no one.
 And a newborn produced outside the confines of the world has no anchor leading back inside.
 Likewise, there was no way for them to effectively affect reality from the outside.
 They were stranded, lost; countless human lives consigned to oblivion.

 No Return